skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 place at the north side of town.
 The uniform of the elite soldiers is
 simple: They wear the metal helmets and black pants.
 They are bare-chested and carry a single broadsword at their side.
-Eomer draws near to the guards and sees that one of them has tatoos on his chest.
+Eomer draws near to the guards and sees that one of them has tattoos on his chest.
 It is Endo.

 Eomer waves at him but gets no response.